 - A. Building and Fire Standards. - 1.
 Attached ADUs shall be subject to the same building and fire code standards as for any other modifications to a single-family residence.
-The installation of fire sprinklers shall not be required in an ADU if sprinklers are not required in the primary dwelling. - Detached ADUs shall be subject to building and fire code standards for new dwellings in effect at the time they are constructed, except that fire sprinklers shall not be required for the ADU if they were not required for the primary residence - 3.
+The installation of fire sprinklers shall not be required in an ADU if sprinklers are not required in the primary dwelling. - 2.
+Detached ADUs shall be subject to building and fire code standards for new dwellings in effect at the time they are constructed, except that fire sprinklers shall not be required for the ADU if they were not required for the primary residence. - 3.
 Newly constructed, detached ADUs shall comply with the California Energy Code requirement to provide solar panels.
 Solar panels may be installed on the ADU or the primary unit.
 New electrical lines shall be underground rather than overhead where feasible and if the lines of the primary unit are underground. - B. Onsite Wastewater Treatment System (OWTS): - 1.
 Adequate sewage capacity must be available to serve the proposed new ADU and/or JADU as well as existing dwelling(s) on the property.
-Prior to approval sprinklers are not required, which according to state law, they cannot be required in these situations.
-See Government Code §65852.2(a)(1)(D)(xii) and §65852.2(e)(3).
+Prior to approval of a building permit, the applicant shall submit proof, in the form of written approval or verification by the Health Officer and OWTS administrator, that the